ietf-wg-acme/acme/draft-ietf-acme-acme.md

 namespace for errors other than the standard types.
 Clients SHOULD display the "detail" field of all errors.

-In the below, we use the tokens in the table above to refer to error types, rather than the full URNs.
+In the remainder of this document, we use the tokens in the table above to refer to error types, rather than the full URNs.
 For example, an "error of type 'badCSR'" refers to an error document with "type" value "urn:ietf:params:acme:error:badCSR".

 ### Sub-problems